Virtual-Viking-Longship/Ship-Annotations/object_annotations/wooden-cup.md

 </div>

-A single handle may indicate that the vessel was used one-handed as a scoop, perhaps to scoop a drink (Schietzel, Unearthing Hedeby, 333).
-Handled or stemmed vessels were used as tableware or ladles (Schietzel, Unearthing Hedeby, 248).
-The handle is not broken, but purposely shaped to jut out instead of reconnecting with the body in a loop.
+The handle on this cup is not broken, but purposely shaped to jut out instead of reconnecting with the body in a loop.
+A single handle may indicate that the vessel was used one-handed as a scoop, perhaps to scoop a drink (Schietzel, 333).
+Handled or stemmed vessels were used as tableware or ladles (Schietzel, 248).

 ---